PaulChristophel/docs/salt-training-step-by-step.md

 # SALT Training Step-by-step Guide

-This guide is intended to be used in conjunction with the SALT training course by users working through the training.
+This guide is intended to be used in conjunction with the SALT training course by users in the training.

 ## Pre-requisites